wtlin1228/blog/content/blog/0003-design-pattern-strategy/index.md

 ### Setting behavior dynamically

 This pattern give me the ability to change the load data behavior at runtime.
-I can load school behavior data from excel file first.
+I can load school behavior data from an excel file first.
 Then Switch to load data from Cloud Edu.

 ```ts
 const schoolBehaviorUploader = new SchoolBehaviorUploader()